tarunc/gulp-jsbeautifier/README.md

 ```

 ## Reporter
-Lists files that have been beautified, those already beautified and those that can not be beautified.
+Lists files that have been beautified, those already beautified, and those that can not be beautified.
-If you performed the validation, it lists files that can be beautified and, if presents, emits an error
-before the stream ends.
+If the [validate](#validate) feature is used, the reporter lists files that can be beautified and emits an error before the stream ends if such a file was detected.

 ```javascript
 var gulp = require('gulp');